MastodonC/witan.send/doc/scenarios.md

 * Defines single or multiple transition states to modify the rates of, and by how much
 * For [example](https://github.com/MastodonC/witan.send/blob/83cacebd36053a6e74f94ea36cdadac98cd8335a/data/demo/config-transitions-to-change.edn), a user may want to modify how many individuals are joining and moving to to the setting “A” in academic year 1 by increasing the current rate 40 fold.

-### _“Modify transitions from a specific future calendar year”_
+### _“Modify transitions from or until a specific future calendar year”_

-* Parameters = `:modify-transitions-from` and `:transitions-to-change
+* Parameters = `:modify-transitions-date-range` and `:transitions-to-change
-* Arguments = as with above scenario, and additionally a calendar year (`2020`) from when a user may wish to apply the new transition rates
+* Arguments = as with above scenario, and additionally a map with the key `:from` or `:until` and a calendar year (`2020`) from when a user may wish to apply the new transition rates, or until.
 * An [example](https://gist.github.com/seb231/0218cb773df526e4e99b992db028703d) may be that a user only wants to start modelling a transition rate policy change in three years time and maintain the current trends until that time

 ### _“Make a setting invalid”_